V-Z/hybseq-scripts/README.md

 mv hybseq_align_postprocess.log XXX/3_aligned/
 ```

+Note that the script should be runned when all alignments are in final destination, i.e. `XXX/3_aligned`.

 Script `hybseq_4_alignment_4_postprocess.sh` will create directories `exons`, `introns` and `supercontigs` and move there respective files.
 It will also create three lists of minimum evolution gene trees (`trees_exons.nwk`, `trees_introns.nwk` and `trees_supercontigs.nwk`) and files with statistics (`alignments_stats_exons.tsv`, `alignments_stats_introns.tsv` and `alignments_stats_supercontigs.tsv`).
 The `TSV` files show number of sequences in each alignment file, number of sites (length of the sequence) and number of sites with 1, 2, 3 or 4 observed bases (6 data columns).
 These statistics can help to discard too short or otherwise problematic alignments.

 The tree lists contain on the beginning of each line name of respective genetic region (according to reference bait file).
 This is advantageous for loading the lists into `R`, but many software like [ASTRAL](https://github.com/smirarab/ASTRAL) require each line to start directly with the NEWICK record.
 If this is the case (e.g. if user does not plan to load the list of gene trees into `R`), remove the names by something like: